-But if you have diabetes, it’s still important to understand how these berries affect blood sugar.
+But if you have diabetes, it’s still important to understand how these berries affect your blood sugar.

 Eat in moderation

-Beware of certain dishes that may seem healthier than they are, simply because they include strawberries.
+Watch out for certain recipes that may seem healthier than they are, simply because they include strawberries.

 Some desserts, such as pies and cheesecakes, include strawberries as toppings.
-Yet, many of these desserts aren’t exactly diabetes-friendly, as the overall sugar content may cause an increase in blood sugar.
+Yet many of these desserts aren’t exactly diabetes-friendly, as their overall sugar content may cause an increase in blood sugar.

-Consuming fiber is important if you have diabetes because it helps slow the absorption of sugar.
+Consuming fiber is important if you have diabetes because it helps slow the absorption of sugar in your body.
 Not only does fiber improve your blood sugar level, but it can help you feel full longer.
-This also contributes to healthy weight management.
+This also plays a part in healthy weight management.

 Vitamins and minerals